Alternative names: Tensor product code.

 Description

-CSS code formulated using the tensor product of two chain complexes (see Qubit CSS-to-homology correspondence).
+CSS code formulated using the tensor product of two chain complexes of length one or greater (see Qubit CSS-to-homology correspondence).

 Homological products and ordinary tensor products of chain complexes differ in a way that depends on whether the underlying code is defined by a general or a length-three chain complex [3; Sec.
 3.4.3].